BuildingSync/schema/docs/notebooks/bsync_examples/Small-Office-Level-2.md

 # we also connect it up to a utility
 elec_ru = bsync.ResourceUse(
     bsync.EnergyResource('Electricity'),
-    bsync.ResourceUseNotes("This is required for L1 to document irregularities in monthly energy patterns (Std 211 6.1.2.1.j).
+    bsync.ResourceUseNotes("This is required to document irregularities in monthly energy patterns (Std 211 6.1.2.1.j).
 No irregularities found."), bsync.ResourceUnits('kWh'),
     bsync.PeakResourceUnits('kW'),
     bsync.EndUse('All end uses'),